MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/index.md

 ```

 Note that if there is at least one measurement not annotated using `AssertProb`
-or `ForceMeasure` the simulator will throw `UnconstraintMeasurementException`
+or `ForceMeasure` the simulator will throw `UnconstrainedMeasurementException`
-from the `Microsoft.Quantum.Simulation.QCTraceSimulatorRuntime` namespace.
-See the API documentation on [UnconstraintMeasurementException](https://docs.microsoft.com/dotnet/api/microsoft.quantum.simulation.simulators.qctracesimulators.unconstraintmeasurementexception) for more details.
+from the `Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators` namespace.
+See the API documentation on [UnconstraintMeasurementException](https://docs.microsoft.com/dotnet/api/microsoft.quantum.simulation.simulators.qctracesimulators.unconstrainedmeasurementexception) for more details.

 In addition to running quantum programs, the trace simulator comes with five
 components for detecting bugs in programs and performing quantum program